Understanding WordPress Multisite Structures

 While WordPress allows both subdomains (blog.yourdomain.com) and subdirectories (yourdomain.com/blog), we’ve chosen to support only subdirectories because:

-- No wildcard DNS or extra server config needed.
+- No wildcard DNS or extra server configuration needed

 - Better for SEO

-- No need for expensive wildcard SSL certs.
+- No need for expensive wildcard SSL certificates

-How to Set Up Subdirectory Multisite on Our Hosting
+How to Set Up Subdirectory Multisite on WordPress Hosting

 Step 2: Configure Network Site